abutbul/Azure-Resource-Snoop/README.md

 - **AzureLogin.ps1**: Handles authentication with Azure, ensuring the user is logged in and has the necessary permissions to access Azure resources.
 - **CheckDependencies.ps1**: Checks for any dependencies required by the application, ensuring all necessary modules and tools are installed before running the main scripts.
 - **GenerateCSVs.ps1**: Generates CSV files from Azure resources, collecting data from various Azure services and formatting it for further processing.
-- **get-usage.ps1**: Retrieves usage data from Azure resources, helping to understand the utilization of different services and resources.
 - **MainMenu.ps1**: Serves as the main entry point for the application, providing a menu-driven interface for users to navigate through different functionalities.
 - **ProcessResources.ps1**: Processes Azure resources, merges Resource Graph data with the service map, and exports detailed JSON files for each resource.
 - **PseudoCostCalculations.ps1**: Contains functions to estimate the pseudo cost of running data collection operations.